 Course Requirements

-Before we begin, in this course, we will assume that you have knowledge of programming in general and knowledge of the JavaScript programming language.
+Before starting, in this course, we will assume you have knowledge about programming in general, and knowledge about the JavaScript programming language.

-If that is not the case, or if at any point you need a refresher, here are links to the courses 👇
+If that’s not your case, or if at any point you need a refresher, I leave you links to the courses 👇